 Rape Aggression Defense (R.A.D.)
 System: This is a nationally known and respected program on realistic self-defense tactics and techniques for members of the UMB community.
 R.A.D. is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
-It is taught to students, faculty, and staff in a cooperative arrangement with the Intercultural Leadership and Engagement Center.
+It is taught to students, faculty, and staff by UMBPD instructors.